shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 - Fork this repository.
 - Get an issue assigned.
 - Make a folder and initialize git by **git init**
-- Clone this repository by **git clone https://github.com/shreeshailaya/C-DAC-Notes.git **
+- Clone this repository by <b> git clone https://github.com/shreeshailaya/C-DAC-Notes.git </b>
-- Make the necessary changes and push it to your forked repositry.
+- Make the necessary changes and push it to your forked repository.
 - Then make pull request and see the magic happen.